Dry skin is an annoyance for anybody, and it can also affect our pets. If…

 What Is Ringworm?

 Despite the name, ringworm is not a worm, but a fungus instead.
-Ringworm’s name derives from the circular shape the fungus creates on the skin.
+The ringworm’s name, or dermatophytosis, derives from the circular shape the fungus creates on the skin of humans, although the same lesions are not always classic on our dogs and cats.

-Ringworm, or dermatophytes, thrives in the surface layer of skin and hair follicles.
-In some cases, ringworm can spread to the nails.
+In some cases, ringworm can spread to the nails/claws too.

 In dogs, about 70% of ringworm cases are caused by the fungus Microsporum canis.
 20% of ringworm cases in dogs are caused by Microsporum gypseum, and 10% are caused by Trichophyton mentagrophytes.

-Ringworm is incredibly contagious.
-However, there are several treatments and home remedies for ringworm in dogs that are fast and effective.
+Ringworm is not incredibly contagious; however, there are several treatments and home remedies for ringworm in dogs that are fast and effective.

 Causes of Ringworm on Dogs